SafeTrans: LLM-assisted Transpilation from C to Rust: Experimental Setup

-For our empirical study, we select a diverse set of LLMs, ranging from small open-source models to state-of-the-art (SOTA) LLMs.
-Among the SOTA LLMs, we include \gpt{} and \texttt{DeepSeek-V3}.
-For small open-source LLMs, we select \qwen{}, \codestral{}, \dsCoder{}, and \llama{}.
+\textbf{Large Language Model Selection:} For our empirical study, we select a diverse set of LLMs, ranging from small open-source models to state-of-the-art (SOTA) LLMs.
+Among the SOTA LLMs, we include \texttt{gpt-4o} and \texttt{DeepSeek-V3} (671B).
+For small open-source LLMs, we select \texttt{Qwen2.5-Coder} (7B), \texttt{Codestral} (22B), \texttt{DeepSeek-Coder} (16B), and \texttt{Llama3} (70B).
 As a rapidly evolving field, LLMs are frequently updated, and new models are being released regularly.
-Due to time and cost reasons we could not include other recently released models, such as Claude and Gemini, but we tried to select a set of models that are representative of the spectrum of choices and capabilities in the current state of the art.
-Table~\ref{tab:llm_overview} provides a detailed overview of the selected LLMs.
-In our open-source LLM corpus, all the selected models are code-focused, except for \llama{} and \dsChat{}, which serve as general-purpose models.
+Due to time and cost reasons we could not include other recently released models, such as Claude and Gemini, but we tried to select a set of models that are representative of the spectrum of choices and capabilities in the current state of the art. \textbf{Data Set Collection and Pre-Processing:} For code translation tasks, we use the CodeNet data set~\cite{puri2021codenet}, and two real-world C libraries, \texttt{url\_parser}~\cite{url-parser} and \texttt{avl\_tree}~\cite{avl-tree}, which have been used in prior LLM-based translation studies.
+These two programs include comprehensive end-to-end test cases and represent challenging translation tasks.
+The CodeNet data set~\cite{puri2021codenet} comprises 4,053 competitive programming problems written in over 50 programming languages.
+Since our focus is on C, we filter the data set to retain only those problems that have an adequate number of solutions written in C.